deszczowy/river/doc/BACKLOG.md

 - incorporate prototype as quick as possible, then delete one

 ### Priorities for version 0.1
-1. Printing main text
-2. Build
+1. Build

 ### Prints
-- printing of main text - page divided in two columns (and optionally right side is empty for hand notes) -> html
+- right side left blank for notes - option in print dialog
 - prints have code name (project name) on a header
-- font 9pt, minimal margins

 ### Functions
 - projects backup